husnain002/pika_file_sharing/README.md

 - Files are stored in the current working directory.
 Ensure you have write permissions.
 - This is designed for local network use.
 Do not expose to the public internet without proper security measures.
 - Some older phone browsers may have limitations with large file uploads.
+- The EXE is Windows-only; use the Python version for other OSes.

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments
 - Inspired by Pikachu and the Pokémon universe! ⚡
-- Built with Python's standard library for simplicity and speed.
+- Built with Python’s standard library and PyInstaller for the EXE.
 - Thanks to the open-source community for endless inspiration.

 ---